edanaher/scry/README.md

 Note that for each user, we join through multiple tables to get the title and publication year of their favorite books, as well as those books authors.
 And If there is no favorite, we get None.
 That seems like a bug.

-But you don't have to write out all of those tables every time; each table can only occur once in the query (unless aliased as described below), so just giving the unqualified table name will join in into the query at the appropraite point:
+But you don't have to write out all of those tables every time; each table can only occur once in the query (unless aliased as described below), so just giving the unqualified table name will join in into the query at the appropriate point:

 ```
 > users.name users.favorites.books.title,year books.authors.name